To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Soft skills

-Just like with hard skills, there are thousands of options when it comes to adding soft skills to your resume.
+Just like with hard skills, there are thousands of options you could add to your resume.
 Read the job ad to see if any are specifically called out, and use those if you possess them.
-Then, think about your most valuable interpersonal skills and add those, too.
-Or, if you need more inspiration, review our resume examples for sought-after soft skills.

 Here are some examples to get you thinking: